Zyn: Design

 Zyn pouches are sold in round cans containing 15 or 20 pouches depending on the market.
-Pouches are available in different levels of nicotine strength (such as 3 or 6 milligrams per pouch in the US) and different flavored and unflavored varieties.
+Pouches are available in different levels of nicotine strength (such as 3, 6, 9 or 11 milligrams per pouch in the US) and different flavored and unflavored varieties.

 The pouches contain nicotine extracted from tobacco leaves, and food grade ingredients.
 The pouches themselves are made of plant fibers, which allow the nicotine to diffuse out of the pouch when moistened.
 They are designed to be placed between the user's upper lip and gum, or between the gum and cheek, and used for up to one hour.

 Sales

 According to Swedish Match, sales of Zyn in the US totaled 12.7 million cans in 2018 and 50.4 million in 2019.
 The company said in its annual report that 2018 was the first year it became profitable in the US in the snus and nicotine pouches segment.
 Sales of Zyn pouches have then grown rapidly and have contributed to a significant increase in Swedish Match's revenues from 2020 onwards.
 The company sold nearly 130 million nicotine pouch cans in the US in 2020 and nearly 198 million in 2021.
 According to Philip Morris International, 384.8 million Zyn cans were sold worldwide in 2023, up 62% from 237 million cans in 2022.
 This rapid increase in demand contributed to a shortage in May 2024, with Philip Morris International stating that it was experiencing supply chain tensions.
 To increase its capacity, the company announced plans to build a new manufacturing facility in Colorado, which is set to start production in 2026.

 Between 2019 and 2022, Swedish Match had a market share of around 60% in nicotine pouches in the US with the Zyn brand.
-From 2023, the brand's market share has grown to over 70%.
+In 2023, the brand's market share had grown to 76%.